ArteiusWasTaken/FrontEndMentor.io---Newibie/FM-faq-accordion-card/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - FAQ accordion card solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents